Phase One - Fort Lee, Virginia

 weeks, and it's purpose is to give you a foundation to be more

 successful at Eglin.
+Don't assume it is easy.
+People fail.
 There are six annexes taught, and I'll get to

 those in a moment.
 As far as being at FT Lee, the area is pretty